 Ec 118.
 Environmental Economics.
-(Same as Env 118) 9 units (3-0-6); third term.
-Prerequisites: Ec 4 ab and Env 1 or instructor's permission.
+(Same as Env 118.)
+9 units (3-0-6); third term.
 The methods of price and welfare theory are used to analyze the causes of air, water and other environmental pollution, to examine their impact on economic welfare, and to evaluate selected policy alternatives for managing our environment.
-Topics include (1) theory of externalities; (2) economic analysis of current and proposed regulatory policies to restrict pollution; (3) the application of economic planning tools such as capital budgeting, linear programming, cost-benefit analysis to specific environmental management problems (such as water supply, solid-waste disposal, smog control devices, health effects of air pollution, etc.); and (4) comprehensive environmental planning for coordinated use of environmental resources and for rational allocation of funds for environmental improvement.
+Topics include (1) theory of externalities; (2) economic analysis of current and proposed regulatory policies to restrict pollution; (3) the application of economic planning tools such as capital budgeting, linear programming, cost-benefit analysis to specific environmental management problems (such as water supply, solid-waste disposal, smog control devices, health effects of air pollution, etc.); and (4) comprehensive environmental planning for coordinated use of environmental resources and for rational allocation of funds for environment improvement.
 Instructor: Montgomery.